Dosimeter

 What factors should be considered when choosing a dosimeter?

-• Ranges of Measurement: The dosimeter should be able to measure the right levels and frequencies of physical agents in the workplace
+2. Measurement Ranges: The dosimeter should be capable of gauging the specific levels and frequencies of physical agents present in your work setting.

 How much do dosimeters cost and where can they be purchased?